Bomchoo/Arvanis-Wiki/docs/Side Attractions/Vardun-TD.md

 - **Maritime Activities**: Observe or participate in maritime activities, including fishing and boat-building.
 - **Trade Markets**: Explore vibrant markets selling goods from across the region and beyond, offering a taste of local and international cultures.
-- **Cultural Festivals**: Attend seasonal festivals held at the port, celebrating maritime traditions and the diverse communities of Vardum.
+- **Cultural Festivals**: Attend seasonal festivals held at the port, celebrating maritime traditions and the diverse communities of Vardun.